Internet companies report biggest-ever denial of service operation

 WASHINGTON, Oct 11 (Reuters) - Internet companies Google, Amazon and Cloudflare say they have weathered the internet's largest-known denial of service attack and are sounding the alarm over a new technique they warn could easily cause widespread disruption.

-Internet protection company Cloudflare Inc NET.N said the attack was "three times larger than any previous attack we've observed."
-Amazon.com Inc's AMZN.O web services division also confirmed being targeted by "a new type of distributed denial of service (DDoS) event."
+Internet protection company Cloudflare Inc NET.Nsaid the attack was "three times larger than any previous attack we've observed."
+Amazon.com Inc's AMZN.O web services division also confirmed being hit by "a new type of distributed denial of service (DDoS) event."

+All three said the attack began in late August; Google said it was ongoing.

 Denial of service is among the web's most basic form of attack and it works by simply overwhelming targeted servers with a firehose of bogus requests for data, making it impossible for legitimate web traffic to get through.

 As the online world has developed, so too has the power of denial of service operations, some of which can generate millions of bogus requests per second.
-The recent attacks measured by Google, Cloudflare and Amazon - which began in late August and which the tech giants say are ongoing - were capable of generating hundreds of millions of request per second.
+The recent attacks measured by Google, Cloudflare and Amazon were capable of generating hundreds of millions of request per second.

 All three companies said the supersized attacks were enabled by a weakness in HTTP/2 - a newer version of the HTTP network protocol that underpins the World Wide Web - that makes servers particularly vulnerable to rogue requests.